vtourraine/ThirdPartyMailer/README.md

 ## License

 ThirdPartyMailer is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE.txt](./LICENSE.txt) file for more info.